Can I use my Venmo card to make ATM withdrawals or get cash back with my purchase?

 Right after you make a purchase (authorization), all or part of your Venmo balance will be held until the purchase is finalized (captured) by the merchant.
 If your Venmo balance exceeds the amount of your purchase, your balance will be reduced by the authorized amount to account for this hold.
 This is to ensure that there are enough funds to cover the purchase once it is finalized.

-However, if your purchase is more than what is available in your Venmo balance, the transaction will be declined, unless you have Reloads enabled to cover the difference.
-If you have Reloads enabled, your entire balance will be held while waiting for the purchase to be captured.
+However, if your purchase is more than what is available in your Venmo balance, the transaction will be declined, unless you have reloads available on your account and enabled to cover the difference.
+If you have reloads available on your account and enabled, your entire balance will be held while waiting for the purchase to be captured.
 This means that your balance may display as $0 until the final purchase amount is captured.
 If the initial authorization was for a greater amount than the final capture, any held balance amounts which exceed the final purchase amount will be made available within 30 days of completion of the transaction.

 If you have more questions about authorizations and captures please see our page here.